 There is no well-defined harvest control rule and therefore there is no specific plan of control if the stock size falls below the maximum sustainable yield level.
-The intention inferred from the scientific advice and management response is to maintain the stock at or above the MSY level by maintaining the catch rates at or below $F{MSY}$ .
-Therefore, the "generally understood" HCR is to set catches low enough that the stock rebuilds to $B{MSY}$ , and subsequently set future catches so that the stock remains at this level.
-Precisely how this will be done is unclear and how catches are set taking into account various uncertainties is not defined.
+The intention inferred from the scientific advice and management response is to maintain the stock at or above the MSY level by maintaining the catch rates at or below F{MSY}.
+Therefore, the "generally understood" HCR is to set catches low enough that the stock rebuilds to B{MSY}, and subsequently set future catches so that the stock remains at this level.
+Precisely how this will be done is unclear and how TACs are set, taking into account various uncertainties, is not defined.
 The HCR has not been tested in projections as it is too vague.
-Fixed catches have been tested in projections, but this does not meet requirements of a MSC harvest control rule.
-Because there is no well-defined HCR, SG80 is not met.
+Fixed catches have been tested in projections, but this does not meet requirements of an MSC harvest control rule.